Position

 Sterile Processing Technician Job Description Sample

-A Sterile Processing Technician is responsible for decontaminating, cleaning, sterilizing, and distributing medical and surgical instruments and equipment.
-This role ensures that all instruments and equipment are properly sterilized and ready for use in a clinical setting, adhering to strict infection control protocols.
+A Sterile Processing Technician is responsible for decontaminating, cleaning, sterilizing, storing, and distributing medical and surgical instruments and equipment in a healthcare facility.
+This role ensures that all instruments and equipment are safe and ready for use in patient care.

 Responsibilities:

-• Decontaminate, clean, sterilize, and distribute medical and surgical instruments and equipment.
+• Decontaminate, clean, sterilize, store, and distribute medical and surgical instruments and equipment.

-• Operate and maintain sterilization equipment such as autoclaves, washers, and dryers.
+• Operate and maintain sterilizers, washers, and other sterilization equipment.

-• Inspect and test instruments for proper functioning and report any issues to the appropriate personnel.
+• Inspect and test instruments and equipment for proper functioning and report any issues.

-• Maintain accurate records of sterilization cycles and inventory.
+• Maintain accurate records of sterilization processes and equipment maintenance.

-• Follow infection control protocols and maintain a sterile environment.
+• Follow infection control and safety protocols to prevent contamination and ensure a safe working environment.

 Qualifications